axyz/react-zlide/README.md

 react-zlide
 ===========

-Lightweight slider component for React.js
+Lightweight and stateless slider component for React.js

 Usage
 -----